 PLA’s Virtual Conference will also be returning—bigger and better than ever—for attendees who are unable to join us in person.
 The Virtual Conference will occur in conjunction with the live event and feature top-rated programs, inspiring speakers, and virtual networking opportunities.
 Stay tuned for more information!

-Registration for the PLA 2022 Conference will open in fall 2021.
+Registration for the PLA 2022 Conference will open September 22, 2021.
 Sign up to receive an email notification when registration opens.

 The PLA 2022 Conference call for proposals is now closed.
 Proposal status notifications will be sent in September 2021.